Video Monetization

 4. Offer related services

-But the monetization potential can be greater if you don’t mind trading time for money.
-Freelancers who offer specialist skills like website design, manual testing, and programming can earn up to $350 per hour
+Freelancers who offer specialist skills like website design, manual testing, and programming can earn over $300 per hour

 Start by identifying a related service your audience would pay for.
 If you’re a gaming live streamer, for example, sell 1:1 sessions that teach gamers how to improve in their favorite game.

 Charli Marie is a graphic designer who puts this strategy into action.
-Charli hosts YouTube videos where she live streams the website design process.
-She offers supplementary premium content to monetize the live stream, including mentoring sessions—a paid service that is promoted in the video description.
+Charli hosts YouTube videos where she live-streams the website design process.
+She offers supplementary premium content to monetize the live stream, including mentoring sessions — a paid service that is promoted in the video description.

 An image shows complementary premium content sold by a creator.